Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] A k-fold cross-validation strategy with k=5 and 3 repeats.
 - [ ] An 80/20 stratified split between training and validation.

-### A Machine Learning Specialist is attempting to build a linear regression model.
+### A Machine Learning Specialist is attempting to build a Linear Regression model.
 Given the displayed residual plot only, what is the MOST likely problem with the model?

 ![Question 51](images/question51.jpg)

-- [x] Linear regression is inappropriate.
+- [x] Linear Regression is inappropriate.
 The residuals do not have constant variance.
-- [ ] Linear regression is inappropriate.
+- [ ] Linear Regression is inappropriate.
 The underlying data has outliers.
-- [ ] Linear regression is appropriate.
+- [ ] Linear Regression is appropriate.
 The residuals have a zero mean.
-- [ ] Linear regression is appropriate.
+- [ ] Linear Regression is appropriate.
 The residuals have constant variance.

 ### A large company has developed a BI application that generates reports and dashboards using data collected from various operational metrics.
 The company wants to provide executives with an enhanced experience so they can use natural language to get data from the reports.
 The company wants the executives to be able ask questions using written and spoken interfaces.
 Which combination of services can be used to build this conversational interface?
 (Choose three.)